Icenium/bond-content/grocery-list-nativescript/lesson-2.md

 #### Action

 * **a**.
-Return to your AppBuilder project by returning to your workspace (click the “Groceries App” link in the top-right corner of the screen), and then clicking the “Groceries” box.
+Return to your AppBuilder project by returning to your app's homepage (click the “Groceries” link in the top-right corner of the screen), and then clicking the “Groceries Code” box.
 * **b**.
 Open your app's empty views/login.xml file and place the following code in it:
 ```
 <Page loaded="load">